envoyproxy/gateway/site/content/en/latest/tasks/extensibility/ext-proc.md

 processing.

 By default, requests and responses are not sent to the external processor.
 The `processingMode` struct is used to define what should be sent to the external processor.
-In this example, by specifying empty `request` and `response`, envoy is configured to send request and response headers to the external processor.
+In this example, we configure the following processing modes:
+* The empty `request` field configures envoy to send request headers to the external processor.
+* The `response` field includes configuration for body processing.
+As a result, response headers are sent to the external processor.
+Additionally, the response body is streamed to the external processor.

 {{< tabpane text=true >}}
 {{% tab header="Apply from stdin" %}}